hollownotempty/Portfolio_4/README.md

 ## User Stories
    1. As a {USER}, I want {TO CONTACT THE PRODUCER}, so that {I CAN GET THEM TO WORK ON MY MUSIC}.
-   2. As a {admin}, I want {to be able to view/manage submitted info}, so that {I can keep control over them}.
+   2. As a {admin}, I want {TO BE ABLE TO VIEW/MANAGE SUBMITTED INFO}, so that {I CAN KEEP CONTROL OVER THEM}.
-   3. As a {user and admin}, I want {to receive an email confirming my submission}, so that {I can be informed when it goes through}.
+   3. As a {user and admin}, I want {TO RECEIVE AN EMAIL CONFIRMING MY SUBMISSION}, so that {I CAN BE INFORMED WHEN IT GOES THROUGH}.
    4. As a {USER}, I want {TO UPLOAD A LINK TO MY FILES}, so that {THE ADMIN CAN DOWNLOAD THEM}.
    5. As a {ADMIN}, I want {TO BE ABLE TO SEND THE USERS THEIR FILES}, so that {THEY CAN HAVE THE FINISHED PROJECT}.
    6. As a {ADMIN}, I want {TO BE ABLE TO DOWNLOAD THE USERS STEMS}, so that {I CAN WORK ON THEIR PROJECT}.
    8. As a {user}, I want {a page I can go to with all the info about my appointment}, so that {I can cancel, reschedule or remind myself about my appointment info}.
    9. As a {USER}, I want {TO SEE TESTIMONIALS FROM PAST CLIENTS}, so that {I CAN SEE WHAT PEOPLE ARE SAYING BEFORE I HIRE THE PRODUCER}.
-   10.
+   10. As a {ADMIN}, I want {THE SUBMISSIONS REVIEW PAGE TO BE PRIVATE}, so that {REGULAR USERS CANT SEE/DOWNLOAD OTHERS FILES}.
+   11. As a {USER}, I want {SITE MESSAGES UPON SITE ACTIONS}, so that {I CAN GET FEEDBACK IF I HAVE CORRENTLY OR INCORRECTLY USED THE SITE}.

 ## Technology Design